PhilFM/Robust-M-Estimation/packaging_tutorial/README.md

   F({\bf x}) = \sum_{i=1}^n \rho(r_i({\bf x}))
 \\]

-In the special case of Normally distributed observation errors, giving rise to standard least-squares,
+In the special case of normally distributed observation errors, this give rise to standard least-squares,
 \\( \rho(r) \sim r^2 \\), the squared error in the observations.
 The development and popularisation of M-estimation was driven by the need to fit models to data with outliers, i.e. data not sampled from the population pdf but from a distinct distribution or distributions.